 Dates and Times

 End: 5/30/2018 1:00 PM

-1) To learn the pros and cons of detecting metastatic cancer in lymph node using PET scan and histopathology based on current practice.
+1) To learn the pros and cons of detecting metastatic cancer in lymph nodes using PET scan and histopathology, based on current practice.

-2) To introduce the role of ultrasound-guided Fine Needle Aspiration (FNA) biopsy of lymph node in detecting metastasis as an minimally invasive clinical practice.
+2) To introduce the role of ultrasound-guided Fine Needle Aspiration (FNA) biopsy of lymph nodes in detecting metastasis as a minimally invasive clinical practice.

-3) To learn about the role of quantitative ultrasound in detecting cancer metastasis in lymph node in vitro and in vivo as a non-invasive tool in the near future.
+3) To learn about the role of quantitative ultrasound in detecting cancer metastasis in lymph nodes in vitro and in vivo as a non-invasive tool in the near future.